maxtkc/mos-herb-site/immersions.md

 ---

-Unfortunately the [9-month apprentice-style program](https://mokatzchristy.com/bioregional_immersion.html) and [winter intensive](https://mokatzchristy.com/winter_seeds.html) are full for 2026.
+Fill out [this](https://docs.google.com/forms/d/e/1FAIpQLSfL16-vCnt3RLzjhfuJvnpSVvvSfcrBDJ0tdO3Ll1sZrcAteg/viewform?usp=publish-editor) form to be notified when registration opens up for our [9-month apprentice-style program](https://mokatzchristy.com/bioregional_immersion.html) and [winter intensive](https://mokatzchristy.com/winter_seeds.html) in 2027.
 If you'd like to find out what programs are coming up you can...

 {% include components/subscribe.html label="Join my monthly mailing list!" %}